 8. Elasticsearch Level Testing

 As with connecting to a test instance of a database, you can connect to a test instance of Elasticsearch.
-Or even better: you can use other index names to separate test and development environments this way.
+Or even better: you can use other index names to separate development and test environments this way.

 Testing Elasticsearch seems simple, but in practice it can be difficult.
 We have powerful tools for generating database schemes, creating fixtures, and filling databases with test data.
 These tools may not exist when it comes to Elasticsearch, and you have to create your solutions.
 That is, one does not simply start testing.